Army vs. UConn NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- UConn and its opponents have not yet combined to score more than 51.5 points in a game this season.

-- The combined points per game average of the two teams, 49.8, is 1.7 points fewer than Saturday's over/under.

-- These two squads surrender a combined 66.5 points per game, 15 more than this contest's over/under.
+- The two teams combine to average 49.8 points per game, 1.3 more than the total in this contest.

+- This contest's total is 18.0 points under the 66.5 these two squads combine to give up per game in 2021.

-- The average total in Black Knights games this season is 51.8, 0.3 points above Saturday's total of 51.5.
+- Black Knights games this season feature an average total of 51.8 points, a number 3.3 points higher than Saturday's over/under.

-- The 51.5-point over/under for this game is 7.7 points below the 59.2 points per game average total in Huskies games this season.
+- The 60.0 PPG average total in Huskies games this season is 11.5 points more than this game's over/under.

 Army Stats and Trends

-- The Black Knights have one giveaway this season, while the Huskies have two takeaways .
+- The Black Knights have turned the ball over one time this season, one fewer than the Huskies have forced (2).

+- Find the latest spread and moneyline odds for Army at SISportsbook.

 UConn Stats and Trends

-- The Huskies fell short in their last outing by a final score of 49-0 against the Purdue Boilermakers, failing to cover the spread as 35-point underdogs.

-- This season, the Huskies are winless ATS when entering a game as an underdog of 33 points or more.
+- This year, the Huskies are winless against the spread when entering a game as an underdog of 34.5 points or more.

-- The teams faced a total of 57.5 and hit on the under.

-- This season the Huskies have turned the ball over six times, three more than the Black Knights' takeaways (3).
+- This year the Huskies have turned the ball over six times, three more than the Black Knights' takeaways (3).

 Army Top Players

-- This season Tyrell Robinson has one catches and leads the team with 40 yards (40 per game) while hauling in one touchdown.
+- Tyrell Robinson has one catches and paces his team with 40 receiving yards (40.0 ypg) while scoring one touchdown.

-- Braheam Murphy has added one catch for 32 yards and one touchdown this year.
-He puts up 32 receiving yards per game.
+- Braheam Murphy has also chipped in with 32 yards on one catch and one touchdown.
+He puts up 32.0 receiving yards per game this year.

-- Sean Eckert has caught one pass for 26 yards, averaging 26 yards per game this year.
+- Sean Eckert has racked up 26 yards on one catches, averaging 26.0 yards per game.

 UConn Top Players

-- This year, Jack Zergiotis has recorded 235 passing yards (117.5 yards per game) while completing 29 of 65 passes (44.6% completion percentage), with three touchdowns and three interceptions.
+- Jack Zergiotis leads his team with 235 passing yards (117.5 per game) and has a 44.6% completion percentage (29-of-65), throwing three touchdown passes and three interceptions.

 - Kevin Mensah has taken 32 attempts for a team-leading 97 rushing yards (48.5 yards per game).

-- This season Cameron Ross has eight receptions for a team-high 60 receiving yards (30 per game).
+- Cameron Ross has eight catches, leading his team with 60 yards (30.0 ypg) this season.

-- Keelan Marion has added three receptions for 60 yards and two touchdowns.
+- Keelan Marion has tacked on 60 yards (on three catches) and two touchdowns.

-- This season Cameron Hairston is averaging 13 yards per game, with four catches for 26 yards.
+- Cameron Hairston has racked up 26 yards on four receptions, averaging 13.0 yards per game.